 The UAV allows for simultaneous operation of different payloads for multi-mission requirements.

-Propulsion and performance of Heron TP air vehicle
+Engine and performance of Heron TP

 Powered by a 1,200hp Pratt & Whitney PT6A-67A turboprop engine, the Heron TP MALE UAV can fly at speeds of approximately 200kts and can reach 45,000ft above commercial traffic.